wolkykim/qlibc/README.md

 * Umesh
 * Seungyoung Kim

-If your name is forgotten or spelled not in the way you want, please let us know.
+If we have forgotten your name or spelled not in the way you want, please let us know.